AlessandroAcuna/AlessandroAcuna/README.md

 🎓 Structural Engineer with a passion for aerospace and advanced composite structures.
-Currently part of the Plant Engineering Team at Airbus in Madrid, I'm focused on developing lightweight, high-performance solutions for the next generation of aircraft.
+Currently working as Structural Engineer in the Plant Engineering Team at Airbus.

 🚀 About Me
-🛠️ Experience in structural design & analysis of metallic and composite components ✈️ Intern at Airbus, working on the A350 Horizontal Tail Plane and rear fuselage structures 🧪 Strong background in FEA, especially using Abaqus, LS-DYNA, and Ansys 📐 Skilled in CATIA V5, Siemens NX, and topology optimization 📊 Data-driven mindset with Python and pandas for engineering analysis
+- 🛠️ Experience in structural design & analysis of metallic and composite components
+- ✈️ Intern at Airbus, working on the A350 Horizontal Tail Plane and rear fuselage structure
+- 🧪 Strong background in FEA, especially using Abaqus, Hyperworks, and Ansys
+- 📐 Skilled in CATIA V5, Siemens NX and PTC Creo
+- 📊 Data-driven mindset with Python and pandas for engineering analysis

 🧠 What I Work On
 - Designing structural components from concept to detailed CAD models